-Very rare czechoslovakian functionalist tubular steel chair in museum quality, designed by František Berger for Hynek Gottwald with original iron-garn covering
+Czechoslovakian functionalist tubular steel chair in museum quality, designed by František Berger for Hynek Gottwald, original iron-garn covering

 Style: Czechoslovakian Functionalism